Inspection-Guided Randomization: A Flexible and Transparent Restricted Randomization Framework for Better Experimental Design: Discussion

 In this work, we showed how the IGR framework can be used to design experiments in two settings where existing restricted randomization frameworks are not immediately applicable.
-First, in Vignette 1 (Section \ref{sec:vignette-groupform}), we applied IGR to the design of group formation experiments, where effect sizes may exhibit dependence on group composition.
-Recent work has highlighted that peer context should be taken into consideration as a driver of treatment effect heterogeneity for behavioral and psychological interventions \citep{Yeager2019-kr, Walton2020-tr,kizilcec2020scaling, kizilcec2017eight}.
-Understanding how an intervention depends on peer context has important implications for understanding causal mechanisms, for devising policies that target certain contexts, and for designing concurrent interventions that can be used to manipulate contexts.
-IGR can also be broadly compatible with definitions of peer contexts beyond the one used in Vignette 1, such as those that involve more than one attribute or those that are continuous functions of peer characteristics.

-In Vignette 2 (Section \ref{sec:vignette-interference}), we applied IGR to the design of experiments with interference.
+In our first example, we applied IGR to the design of experiments with interference.
 Experimental designs that seek to mitigate interference often do so through a form of cluster randomization, either over naturally existent clusters or over algorithmically detected ones \citep{Ugander2013-tf, Ugander2023-zk}.
 Without IGR, the study analyst chooses between randomizing at the more aggregated level to limit interference, thus sacrificing power and covariate balance, or randomizing at the more granular level to increase efficiency, thus permitting more interference bias.
 With IGR, the analyst can construct fitness functions that combine both interference and balance metrics, thus reducing interference bias while maintaining efficiency.
 IGR can also be used even if we have limited knowledge of interference structure and need to rely on an approximate measure of interference.
 While we explored a specific setting where interference occurred via neighborhood exposure in a network of interactions, IGR can easily be applied to other interference structures by modifying the inspection metric used to measure the extent of anticipated interference.

+In Appendix \ref{app-sec:group-form}, we further show how IGR can be applied to the design of group formation experiments, where effect sizes may exhibit dependence on group composition.
+Recent work has highlighted that peer context should be taken into consideration as a driver of treatment effect heterogeneity for behavioral and psychological interventions \citep{Yeager2019-kr, Walton2020-tr,kizilcec2020scaling, kizilcec2017eight}.
+Understanding how an intervention depends on peer context has important implications for understanding causal mechanisms, for devising policies that target certain contexts, and for designing concurrent interventions that can be used to manipulate contexts.